As an Amazon Associate I earn from qualifying purchases.

-The “Bootlegger” is a full grain leather belt which comes that that is made of such high quality leather that it is warrantied for your entire life!
+The “Bootlegger” is a full-grain leather belt that comes that that is made of such high-quality leather that it is warrantied for your entire life!

 Main Street Forge makes their items out of the kind of leather that you pick up and immediately know that its quality.
 And if you’re worried about buckle breakage?
 Don’t be.
 The buckle is easily replaceable by any belt-owner and is covered under the warranty.

 The Belt Leather Dress Belt for Big Men

 While the leather seems to be of slightly lower quality (judging by my highly scientific “feel-test”) than the Main Street Forge belt it is obviously a very high-quality accessory.
 I’m a big fan of both its high-quality construction and rounded buckle that won’t cut into your belly while wearing it.

 Strongest Casual Belt for Big Guys